 The Maine Public Employees Retirement System, (the System), is a component unit of the State of Maine.
 For financial reporting purposes, the System administers an agent, multiple-employer, defined benefit Group Life Insurance Plan (GLIP) administered by a third party insurance company in accordance with Title 5 MRSA C. 423 and 425.
-Members include employees of the State, public school employees (defined by Maine law as teachers and for whom the State acts like the employer for retirement contribution and benefit purposes), members of the Judiciary and the Legislature, that are eligible for membership in the System.
-Group life insurance benefits are also provided to employees of 296 local municipalities and other public entities (Participating Local Districts, or PLDs) in Maine that elect to participate under provisions of the relevant statutes.
+Members include employees of the State, public school employees (defined by Maine law as teachers), members of the Judiciary and the Legislature, that are eligible for membership in the System.
+Group life insurance benefits are also provided to employees of approximately 400 local municipalities and other public entities (Participating Local Districts, or PLDs) in Maine that elect to participate under provisions of the relevant statutes.
 The System issues a publicly available comprehensive annual financial report that includes financial statements and required supplementary information (RSI) for the plan.
-The June 30, 2013 report may be obtained from the Maine Public Employees Retirement System, 46 State House Station, Augusta, ME 04333.
+The June 30, 2014 report may be obtained from the Maine Public Employees Retirement System, 46 State House Station, Augusta, ME 04333.